APNxRPG24/chatsounds_revisited/README.md

 Frx: Main LUA coder, created most new code for the addon.</br></br>
 Vicis: One of the original authors.
 Provided base code and original concept.</br></br>
 CapsAdmin: One of the original authors.
 Provided base code and original concept.</br></br>
+# To-do list (fix, add, remove, etc.)
+1) players should be able to move around/open menus/type with "chatsounds list" box open
+2) copying the text in the list box doesnt always copy to the end (misses last character)
+3) no ctrl+F ( find / search ) feature for the list box
+4) Sounds play all at once on the same line, rather than waiting for the previous one to finish